Plixo2/B3J/README.md

 ## Usage (and Box3d differences)

-- [JOML](https://github.com/JOML-CI/JOML) for fast math and vector operations.
+- [JOML](https://github.com/JOML-CI/JOML) is used for fast math and vector operations.
   - A `Matrix4f` is used as a rigid transform instead of `b3Transform`.
   - `Vector3f` and `Quaternionf` are used for `b3Vec3` and `b3Quat`.